syoon123/conch/README.md

 * Forks and executes commands
 * Parses multiple commands on one line
 * Redirects using >, <, >>, 2>, &>, and |
+* Supports blank cd and cd ~ support for home directory

 ### Attempted:
 * IDK